Techtonica/curriculum/git-version-control/git-version-control.md

 **Which companies use Git?**
 Mostly large enterprise companies like Google, Amazon, Mozilla, and Facebook.
-Here is the Github page for Mozilla: [GitHub link](https://github.com/mozilla/thimble.mozilla.org) **When the page is viewed:**
+Here is the GitHub page for Mozilla: [GitHub link](https://github.com/mozilla/thimble.mozilla.org) **When the page is viewed:**
 - It shows different versions of the code at different times(2 years ago, 4 months ago, etc).
 - It shows the project contributors(218 contributors).